Charged Complexity and the Thermofield Double State: Complexity of the cTFD State

-To combine various components of the theory, it is useful to define the symbol $\Oplus$ to mean direct sum, followed by reordering rows and columns so that positions are listed before momenta.
-Using this, we can compute the relative covariance matrix \eqref{eq:piano} for the cTFD state in, say the $LR$ basis, as follows
+The relevant circuits will consist of $8\times 8$ matrices acting on covariance matrices according to \eqref{circuitgens}-\eqref{cond} where $S(\sigma)\in \Sp(8,\Rbb)$.
+In particular, we shall consider the straight line circuit described around eqs.~\eqref{eq:piano}-\eqref{eq:piano2}.
+We can compute the relative covariance matrix \eqref{eq:piano} for the cTFD state in, say the $LR$ basis, as follows

 where